How to Run for Local Office

 Get Out The Vote (GOTV)

-Research shows that certain GOTV tactics, such as disclosing voter participation in a voter’s area, applies a sort of social pressure that increases voter turnout
+Research shows that certain GOTV tactics, such as disclosing voter participation in a voter’s area, apply social pressure that increases voter turnout

 GOTV efforts are especially important for lower-profile elections, such as the midterms or elections for local offices.
 Elections at those levels tend to see dips in voter participation.

-If you’re running for local office, a little social pressure on voters to participate in local politics can go a long way for your party as a whole—“Records show that your neighbor voted, what’s your plan to vote?”
+If you’re running for local office, a little social pressure on voters to participate in local politics can go a long way for your party—“Records show that your neighbor voted, what’s your plan to vote?”

 After the Election